Los Angeles Lakers And Clippers Voted To Boycott Remainder Of The NBA Season

 The Los Angeles Lakers and Clippers have reportedly voted to boycott the remainder of the NBA season as part of the fast-growing protest following the shooting of Jacob Blake in Kenosha, Wisconsin.

-Reports late on Wednesday indicated that the teams opted to stop playing as a form of protest, the first in the league to do so.
+Reports late on Wednesday indicated that the teams opted to stop playing as a form of protest, becoming the first in the league to do so.
 Teams had already voted not to play in the games scheduled that day and in the coming days.

 BREAKING: The Lakers and Clippers have voted to boycott the remainder of the NBA season. pic.twitter.com/2jp6H5SbRc